 The Department of Medicine at Stanford University is recruiting a Chief for the Division Cardiovascular Medicine to lead the research, clinical, and educational activities of the Division.

-We are seeking a candidate who combines proven leadership skills with an outstanding record of academic accomplishment, a dedication to excellence in our research and educational missions, and an understanding of the complexity of academic medicine.
-Candidates should be accomplished investigators with a national/international reputation.
+We are seeking a candidate who combines proven leadership skills with an outstanding record of academic accomplishment, a dedication to excellence in the clinical, research and educational missions, an understanding of the complexity of academic medicine, and the creative vision to continue to develop a premier Division of Cardiovascular Medicine.
+Candidates should be Board Certified in Cardiology and have a position of Associate Professor or full Professor.
+The successful candidate should be an accomplished physician investigator with a national/international reputation.

 Interested candidates should submit their curriculum vitae, a brief letter outlining their interests and the names of three references to:

-Chair of Search Committee
+Search Committee Co-Chairs

 c/o Gretchen M. Picache